immanuelweule/Cubesat-RFC/README.md

 Not so important:
 - buttons to download Log files
-- XML to show lastCommand and lastInit (or split Js, HTML, CSS and use processor)
 - Module setter for request frequency (in sec)
 - next to command line choose module configuration (easier command handling)
 - PinIn to show workload on website (On/Off time of a high/low Pin)